Dornsife Global Development Scholars

 The Dornsife Global Development Scholars program is a nationally and internationally recognized capacity-building program for bridging gaps between scientific research, development practice, and applied problem-solving in the context of improving global health.

-The Dornsife Scholar program is an innovative experiential learning opportunity in its commitment to:
+The Dornsife Scholars program is an innovative experiential learning opportunity committed to:

 - Developing global stewards that are catalysts for change in a forever changing world, and exhibitors of a higher level of awareness, empathy and cultural competence;

 - Providing an international development training curriculum rooted in social justice and health as a human right;

 - Ongoing field support for personal and project-related development;

 - Allowing past Scholar experiences, current trends in development, and characteristics that global health and international development employers consider fundamental in competitive applicants to influence program growth;

 - Equitable access for all students inclusive of those from diverse and underrepresented backgrounds.